Is Okra Healthy?

 Learning More About the Health Benefits of Okra

-In addition to learning more about the health benefits of okra, there is a lot of interesting information regarding the history and varieties of okra.
+In addition to learning more about the health benefits of okra, there is a lot of exciting information regarding the history and varieties of okra.
 I was excited to have a chance to talk with Chris Smith together and hear about his book “The Whole Okra- A Stem to Seed Celebration”.
-I learned so much great information talking to him and reading his book.
+I learned great information from talking to him and reading his book.

-I hope that you feel inspired to eat more okra and try some of the new recipes that he shares in his book.
-If you need a little enticing, start out with some okra fries.
+I hope you feel inspired to eat more okra and try some of the new recipes he shares in his book.
+If you need a little enticing, start with some okra fries.

-You can meet Chris almost in person and find out a little more about all the wondrous reasons why you should add okra into your summer meals and even beyond!
+You can meet Chris almost in person and learn a little more about all the wondrous reasons why you should add okra to your summer meals and beyond!

 As a registered dietitian here in Asheville, I love introducing people to new ways of eating healthy!
-It was really fun to talk with you about the amazing health benefits of okra!
+It was enjoyable to talk with you about the amazing health benefits of okra!

-If you are trying to follow a more plant-based eating, you might be interested in my Plant-based diet meal plan & plant-based grocery list (vineripenutrition.com).
+If you are trying to eat more plant-based foods, you might be interested in my Plant-based diet meal plan & plant-based grocery list (vineripenutrition.com).
 And after okra season is over and winter squash comes in, you might want to make a few of these recipes!